Blending eIDAS and AML to fight against money laundering and terror funding

 New Call-to-action

-The EU has been one of the more active bodies in trying to keep it's AML directives relevant and up to date.
-The recent amendments seek not only to restrict the use of the banking and financial system by criminals, but also to serve as a mechanism of detecting any suspicious activity in the first place and highlighting it to the authorities in a timely manner.
+The EU has been one of the more active bodies in trying to keep its AML directives relevant and up to date.
+The recent amendments seek not only to restrict the use of the banking and financial system by criminals but also to serve as a mechanism for detecting any suspicious activity in the first place and highlighting it to the authorities in a timely manner.
 In addition to this, the EU has to ensure that all of this is done without violating the rights of its citizens.
 Here are some examples of how the changes to the AML directives will help in the fight against money laundering and terror financing:

 • Reducing the threshold of anonymous pre-paid cards, making them ineffective tools for illicit activities.

-• Standardizing the approach across Member States towards high risk countries.
+• Standardizing the approach across Member States towards high-risk countries.

 New Call-to-action